xiechf974/rfc3535-20years-later/draft-boucadair-rfc3535-20years-later.md

 The IAB has organized an important workshop to establish a dialog between network operators and protocol developers, and to guide the IETF focus on work regarding network management.
-That outcome of that workshop was documented in "IAB Network Management Workshop" (RFC 3535) and was instrumental for developing NETCONF and YANG.
+The outcome of that workshop was documented in the "IAB Network Management Workshop" (RFC 3535) which was instrumental for developing NETCONF and YANG, in particular.

 20 years later, it is time to evaluate what has been achieved since then and identify the operational barriers for making these technologies widely implemented.
 Also, this document intends to capture new requirements for network management operations.